Be Medicinewise Week 20-26 August 2018

 Q: What do you recommend as the best medication to give to my children when they are not feeling well?

-It is dependent on what illness and what symptoms your child has.
+Dr LeongIt is dependent on what illness and what symptoms your child has.

 Q: Can some drugs work for some people, but not for others?

 When a medicine is consumed, it goes through some important phases in our body: absorption, distribution, metabolism (breakdown) and elimination (removal via kidneys and/or liver).
-If there is change to any of these phases, the therapeutic effect of a drug can change.
+If there is a change to any of these phases, the therapeutic effect of a drug can change.

-Q: Should people who are heavier, or lighter, take more or less than the recommended dose for children/adults that is written on the pack?
+Q: Should people who are heavier or lighter take more or less than the recommended dose for children/adults that is written on the pack?

-The dosing of medicine for children is dependent on the child’s body weight.
+Dr Leong: The dosing of medicine for children is dependent on the child’s body weight.
 Adults who are frail, elderly, with liver and kidney conditions are likely to have a lower dose.

 I would advise patients to regularly check the medication details (name of drug, personal details, instructions, expiry date) on their packs/bottles before taking them.

-Opioid painkiller (common ingredient : codeine) has a role in acute pain.
+Opioid painkiller (common ingredient: codeine) has a role in acute pain.

-Mixing painkillers without clear understanding puts a patient at risk of drug dependence, tolerance (when a drug is no longer working for its purpose) , overdose and adverse reactions (especially cardiorespiratory and neurological reactions).
+Mixing painkillers without clear understanding puts a patient at risk of drug dependence, tolerance (when a drug is no longer working for its purpose), overdose and adverse reactions (especially cardiorespiratory and neurological reactions).

 Q: What’s the best way to know if different types of medication can be taken together?
-For example, if I’m taking panadol, can I also take asprin or neurofen?
+For example, if I’m taking Panadol, can I also take asprin or Neurofen?

 I highly suggest that if you take multiple medications, it is wise and safe practice to regularly review the need for each of them.

-Q: My current medications are quite expensive and I’m finding it difficult to afford to pay for them.
+Q: My current medications are quite expensive, and I’m finding it difficult to afford to pay for them.
 Is there anything I can do?

 When your doctor writes you a medication, the PBS box is usually ticked on the script.

-What it means is that the medication cost has been subsidised by the government under the Pharmaceutical Benefits Scheme ( PBS).
+What it means is that the medication cost has been subsidised by the government under the Pharmaceutical Benefits Scheme (PBS).

-Concession card holders and patients who are registered Closing the Gap (CTG) PBS co-payment Measure , are also eligible for cheaper medicine.
+Concession card holders and patients who are registered Closing the Gap (CTG) PBS co-payment Measure, are also eligible for cheaper medicine.

 Find out 5 questions to ask your doctor about medicines and more about Be Medicinewise Week at nps.org.au/bemedicinewise

-For more information about medicine, or mixing different medication, call our Medicines Line on 1300 MEDICINE (1300 633 424)
+For more information about medicine, or mixing different medications, call the Medicines Line on 1300 MEDICINE (1300 633 424).